Flag of Maryland: History

-The present design, which incorporates both of the coats of arms used by George Calvert, began to appear officially after the Civil War.
-The flag in its present form was first flown in Baltimore, on October 11, 1880, at a parade marking the 150th anniversary of the founding of Baltimore (1729–1730).
-It was flown again on October 25, 1888, at the Gettysburg Battlefield during ceremonies dedicating monuments to the Maryland regiments of the Army of the Potomac by reorganized regiments of the former state militia, now the Maryland National Guard.
+Although the current flag was not adopted until 1904, a flag with this design was first flown in 1876 from the Maryland building during the Centennial Exposition.
+It measured 3 x 4 feet.
+A second state flag was flown in Baltimore, on October 11, 1880, at a parade marking the 150th anniversary of the founding of Baltimore (1729–1730).
+The flag was flown again on October 25, 1888, at the Gettysburg Battlefield during ceremonies dedicating monuments to the Maryland regiments of the Army of the Potomac by reorganized regiments of the former state militia, now the Maryland National Guard.
+The flag made another appearance at the Pan-American Exposition in 1901.

-The flag was not officially adopted as the state flag until 1904.
-The present flag is symbolic of the reunion of all the citizens in the state and is represented through the colors of the flag.

 In 2001, a survey conducted by the North American Vexillological Association placed Maryland's flag fourth best in design quality out of the 72 flags of the provinces of Canada, the U.S. states, and the territories of the United States.
 It finished behind the flags of New Mexico, Texas and Quebec respectively.

-Previous designs

-Post-independence and the discontinuation of the Calvert flag, many banners were used to represent Maryland.
-By the Civil War, the most common design representing all of Maryland consisted of the seal of Maryland on a blue background.
-Pre-1876 the Maryland seal did not include the current Maryland flag on it.
-These banners were unofficial, and designs varied.
-It is not known the exact specifications of these banners.